Szymok/blockchain-network/README.md

   * [Maciej Stasiłowicz](https://github.com/PilgrimMatthias)
   * Natalia Szarszewska
 * License
   * This program is licensed under CC BY 4.0.
-To view a copy of this license, visit[ https://creativecommons.org/licenses/by/4.0/](https://creativecommons.org/licenses/by/4.0/)
+To view a copy of this license go to:[ https://creativecommons.org/licenses/by/4.0/](https://creativecommons.org/licenses/by/4.0/)